 Compared to the vastly inferior debut, their second album, Indian Summer (1970), was mightily good.
 Sadly the album did not sell well and Harvest dropped Panama, causing the band to break up.

-Indian Summer remains a highly collectible album.
-Indeed, it clocks in as the second highest-priced artefact from the enormously collectable Harvest label (after Tea & Symphony‘s Jo Sago ).
+Indian Summer remains a highly collectable album.
+Indeed, it clocks in as the second-highest-priced artefact from the enormously collectable Harvest label (after Tea & Symphony‘s Jo Sago ).

 Expect to pay over £200 for a copy of the original vinyl LP in great condition.